Ramadan 2026 in France: Everything You Need to Know This Year

 Every year, Ramadan is observed by many Muslims around the world.
 But what exactly is Ramadan, and why do we fast during this holy month?
 We explain this pillar of Islam.
 [Read more]

-La Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleurs Night of Doubt 2026: When will the start date of Ramadan be officially confirmed in France?
+La Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleursLa Mosquée de Paris et son jardin en fleurs When will the Night of Doubt take place in 2026, confirming the end of Ramadan in France?

 Since the Islamic lunar calendar is based on moon cycles, the start of each month is determined by an official observation of the night sky.
 This is traditionally verified each year during the Night of Doubt.
 Looking ahead to 2026, Ramadan in France is expected to begin around February 17, 2026, and should last until March 19, based on provisional dates.

-Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Ramadan 2026 in France: Dates and Calendar to Know When to Break the Fast
+Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Visuel Paris 5e - grande mosquée Ramadan 2026: Prayer timetable and Iftar schedules in France

 One of the highlights of this holy month is the Night of Destiny, which for this Ramadan is expected to fall around March 15, 2026.
 Regarded as the holiest night of the year, it commemorates the revelation of the Qur'an to the Prophet Muhammad.

 Ramadan 2022 : quand a lieu la Nuit du Destin ( Laylat al-Qadr )?
 Ramadan 2022 : quand a lieu la Nuit du Destin ( Laylat al-Qadr )?
 Ramadan 2022 : quand a lieu la Nuit du Destin ( Laylat al-Qadr )?
 Ramadan 2022 : quand a lieu la Nuit du Destin ( Laylat al-Qadr )?
-Ramadan 2026 in France: Estimated date for Laylat al-Qadr (Night of Power)
+Ramadan 2026: When will the Night of Destiny (Laylat al-Qadr) fall this year?
+The date

 As the end of the month of Ramadan approaches, a second Night of Doubt will confirm the closing date, which is marked by a festival:Eid El Fitr.